vegechick510/FitnessAppXXX/README.md

 - [License](#license)

 # Why use BurnOut?
  - User can keep a track of their calorie intake.
  - User just needs to input the food they've had, calories get calculated automatically.
  - Displays a record of calories in and calories burnt out day wise in History tab.
-- Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
  - Users can connect with their friends and keep track of each other's progress
  - Enrollment into numerous yoga and workout sessions.
+ - Daily automated reminders for working out and exercising.
  - Accessible to everyone and easy to use.

-# Implementation

-Link to the implementation video of the BurnOut application:

 # TechStack Used for the Development of Project